Parancistrocerus fulvipes

-Parancistrocerus fulvipes also known by the common name potter wasp is a species of stinging wasp in the family Vespidae.
+Parancistrocerus fulvipes is a species of stinging wasp in the family Vespidae.
 This species' nesting sites include borings in wood, old mud dauber and Polistes nests, and abandoned burrows of ground-nesting bees, but it may also construct its own burrows in the ground.
 Prey includes caterpillars of Tortricidae, Nolidae, Chloephorinae, Crambidae, and Gelechiidae.

 Subspecies

 These two subspecies belong to the species Parancistrocerus fulvipes: